 15. Garlic Salt

-Have you ever thought of trying salt with a garlic aroma?
+Have you ever thought of trying salt with a garlicky aroma?
 Well, garlic salt is a nice choice for you to try.
-There are many differences when comparing garlic salt with garlic powder, so don’t miss-recognize these types.
+But there are many differences between garlic salt and garlic powder, so don’t make mistakes when you go shopping for them.

 The salt is actually a seasoned salt made from mixing ground garlic and table salt.
 An anti-caking agent is also added to keep the salt from clumping and getting wet.

 The traditional ratio for making garlic salt is 3:1, which means three parts salt with one part garlic powder (dry).
 Some recipes also use the ratio of 6:1 to make this salt too.